A withdrawal is when you drop all courses within a particular summer session (First Summer, Second Summer, Third Summer).

 Students are responsible for their enrollment!
 Effective fall 2006, enrolled students must take action to drop/withdraw themselves from any classes.
 The University no longer cancels students' classes for failure to settle their account.

-If you drop or withdraw from one or more courses through the first two days of a summer session, you will receive a 100 percent credit; during the third or fourth day, a 75 percent credit.
-During the fifth or sixth day, a 50 percent credit; and during the seventh or eighth day, a 25 percent credit.* No refund will be made thereafter.
+If you drop or withdraw from one or more courses through the first two days of a summer session, you will receive a 100 percent credit; during the third or fourth day (thrid day for Third Summer), a 75 percent credit.
+During the fifth or sixth day (fourth day for Third Summer), a 50 percent credit; and during the seventh or eighth day (fifth day for Third Summer), a 25 percent credit.* No refund will be made thereafter.
 Refund checks, if applicable, will be issued by the Bursar’s Office subsequent to the refund period.
 Refer to the refund schedule for specific dates.

-- Through the first two days of a summer session, 100 percent credit*: After early registration and through the first two days of First or Second summer (first day of Third summer), students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
-Computer stations are also available in the Office of the Registrar for students who need assistance with the withdrawal process.
+- Through the first two days of a summer session, 100 percent credit*: After early registration and through the first two days of a summer session, students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
+Computer stations are also available in the Registrar's Office for students who need assistance with the withdrawal process.
 Students may also withdraw from the term in person at the Office of the Registrar; only the student's signature is required.

 No grade is recorded for classes dropped prior to the third day a summer session*.
 A student who completes a Withdrawal From the Semester/term procedure beginning the third day through the third week of First or Second summer (through the twelfth day of Third summer)* will receive the grade of "W" for all courses dropped.
 Students who complete the Withdrawal From the Semester/Term procedure starting the fourth week (thirteenth day of Third summer)* through the last day of class before the final exam will receive the grade of "W" if passing at the time of withdrawal.
 However, if failing at the time of withdrawal, the student may receive a grade of "F".